soonklang/Ruby_tutorial/14-ruby-flow-control/Quiz.md

                 System.out.println("Today is Sunday.");
                 break;
             default:
-                System.out.println("You can only enter numbers between 1 and 6.");
+                System.out.println("You can only enter numbers between 1-6.");
         }
     }
 }